Sisu Auto: 1931 to 1939

-John Hellsten was replaced by Tor Nessling as General Manager in 1932.
+John Hellsten was replaced by Tor Nessling as general manager in 1932.
 Nessling started to develop the business determinedly; the technical challenges caused by weak locally produced parts were resolved by time and the degree of domestic work could be increased.
 Another, persistent problem was the continuous lack of cash reserves.
 Nessling tried to lobby the government underlining the positive effect of domestic vehicle production, but he was not listened, and the state reduced the tolls of imported vehicles making competition more intense.
 The company owners did not believe in the potential of domestic vehicle industry and Nessling could obtain a large part of the shares from the funding banks for relatively cheap, eventually owning 80% of SAT.
 The continuous pressure and repeating setbacks did not discourage the personnel and management, who did what ever it took to solve out the challenges.
-Over time the technical quality was reached to a such level that SAT could convince the customers that the relatively high price of Sisu's, compared to imported vehicles, pays off due to their robustness.
+Over time the technical quality was reached to a such level that SAT could convince the customers that the relatively high price of Sisus, compared to imported vehicles, pays off due to their robustness.

 In 1934 The Volvo-based S-321 and S-341 series were followed by short-lived SO-series, which was already in 1935 replaced by the SH-series, with which SB-series was produced in parallel 1938–1941.
 The first three-axle lorry was produced in 1935.

 The first country where Sisus were exported was Estonia, where SAT sold the first SH-2 chassis in 1936.
 Due to the contemporary Estonian taxation system, complete vehicles could not be exported there, and therefore the cabins and superstructures were built locally.
 More units were sold in 1938.
 Latvia was the first country where complete Sisus were exported.
 The city of Riga bought a series of forward control buses powered by Hercules diesel engines which were delivered in 1937 and 1938.
 The complete number of vehicles exported to the Baltic states before the Second World War is not known but the business was regarded successful.